Rye06/SpaceStar-The-Awakening-Of-A-Hero/code/version3/day14/README.md

 * Chapter Passed Screen is Designed
 * Chapter Passed Screen is Implemented With a Moving Background
+* New Game Key
+* Continue Game Key

 Chapter Failed Screen:

 * Chapter Failed Screen is Designed
 * Chapter Failed Screen is Implemented With a Moving Background

-Play Screen:

-* Meteors added to the game
+* Retry Key

 # What am I working on?

-I am going to be working on the key presses for my two newly created screens!
+I am going to be adding meteors to my game!